 Mark Zuckerberg accused of fraudulent scheme to exploit data

-Facebook chief allegedly tried to use Cambridge Analytica scandal loophole to earn billions
+Facebook allegedly tried to use Cambridge Analytica scandal loophole to earn billions

-Facebook chief executive Mark Zuckerberg speaks during a press conference in Paris, France, on Wednesday.
-Photograph: Bertrand Guay/AFP/Getty Images
+Facebook chief executive Mark Zuckerberg: Six4Three is suing Facebook and claims the social network’s chief executive “weaponised” the ability to access data from any user’s network of friends.
+Photograph: Bertrand Guay/AFP/Getty

 Mark Zuckerberg faces allegations that he developed a “malicious and fraudulent scheme” to exploit vast amounts of private data to earn Facebook billions and force rivals out of business.